-Jaundice is a yellow coloring in your baby’s skin, and sometimes, the whites of the eyes.
+Jaundice is a yellow coloring in a baby’s skin.
+The whites of the eyes can turn yellow sometimes, too.
 Newborn jaundice happens during the first weeks of life.
-There are many types of jaundice, including:

 |Baby with Jaundice|

 The yellow coloring is caused by bilirubin.
 Bilirubin is a waste product.
 The body makes it when red blood cells are broken down.
 Bilirubin normally leaves the body through feces (poop) or urine (pee).
 Jaundice happens when bilirubin builds up.
 This can happen when:

 - The baby's body does not get rid of bilirubin in the first few days of life

 - The baby does not get enough breastmilk

 - A substance in breast milk blocks bilirubin from leaving the body